CMC时空档案

 China Under Xi

 Under Xi Jinping, China has pursued increasingly assertive foreign policies: island-building in the South China Sea, the Belt and Road Initiative, economic and military pressure on Taiwan, and confrontation with the United States on trade and technology.
+On 4 February 2022, twenty days before Russia's invasion of Ukraine, China and Russia issued a joint statement in Beijing declaring that cooperation between the two countries had "no limits."
 Domestically, the Xinjiang internment programme, the 2020 National Security Law imposed on Hong Kong, and zero-COVID policies (2020–22) represented the most coercive exercises of state power since the Cultural Revolution.
 Xi entered his third term as General Secretary at the 20th Party Congress in October 2022, with no designated successor and no visible constraint on his authority.

 Related Events (13)